Your Trusted Estate Planning Partner

 Protect Your Assets & Your Family’s Future

 One of the most important purposes an estate plan fulfills is the transfer of property from one generation to the next.
-A will can accomplish this, but a trust may be a better legal instrument for those who wish to avoid probate, protect their privacy, and protect their assets during their lifetime.
-If you wish to form a trust, an experienced attorney can help you work toward achieving your goals.
+A will can accomplish this, but a trust may be a better legal instrument for those who wish to avoid probate, protect their privacy, and safeguard their assets during their lifetime.
+Trusts are also ideal for minimizing potential estate taxes and ensuring a structured distribution of assets according to your specific wishes.
+If you wish to form a trust, an experienced trust attorney can help you work toward achieving your goals.

-At Oak City Estate Planning, we can provide all of the services you need to protect your wealth and secure your family’s future.
-With more than 30 years of experience, we have the knowledge and skills necessary to provide each client with a personalized experience.
+At Oak City Estate Planning, we can provide all the services you need to protect your wealth and secure your family’s future.
+With more than 35 years of experience, we have the knowledge and skills necessary to provide each client with a personalized experience.
 This means that we approach each client’s situation from an individualized perspective, customizing our legal services to help them achieve their goals.
+Whether establishing a comprehensive estate plan or setting up a flexible trust arrangement, we focus on delivering clarity and peace of mind throughout every step of the process.

 Why Should I Want to Avoid Probate?

 All revocable and irrevocable trusts avoid probate, which is often the most important reason why people choose to establish a trust at all.
+Probate can not only take a long time but may also subject your estate to exorbitant legal fees and public scrutiny, ultimately diminishing the value of your inheritance.
 As previously mentioned, avoiding probate means keeping your estate out of probate court, which can take a long time to settle and chip away at your estate’s value.

 Should I Form a Revocable or Irrevocable Trust?

 An irrevocable trust contrasts with a revocable trust in that its terms can’t be changed by the grantor once the trust is created.
-While this means that property in an irrevocable trust is no longer owned, by the grantor, it is still in their control, as are decisions concerning beneficiaries and other important matters.
-What irrevocable trusts lack in flexibility they can make up for in shielding assets from the grantor’s creditors and predator's.
+While this means that property in an irrevocable trust is no longer owned by the grantor, it is still in their control, as are decisions concerning beneficiaries and other important matters.
+Although some control is relinquished, irrevocable trusts often provide significant protection for the estate as the assets are generally shielded from personal liabilities, creditors, and significant estate tax implications.
+What irrevocable trusts lack in flexibility they can make up for in shielding assets from the grantor’s creditors and predators.